elliotkarikari/Product_Weight_Project/README.md

 * What level of granularity should we go to?
 E.g. ‘crisps’ individual or share bag.
 How to incorporate options for standard large/small portion sizes.
 * Which products should be included?
 E.g. based on McCance & Widdowson’s composition of food integrated dataset [https://www.gov.uk/government/publications/composition-of-foods-integrated-dataset-cofid](https://www.gov.uk/government/publications/composition-of-foods-integrated-dataset-cofid)
 * What is the best to measure quantity of products
-* Ask for access -Note: competition law reading (how we manage working with different retailers at once)

 # Decisions Made